Pavan-Kumar401/healthcare-backend/README.md

 ### 📬 Feedback or Contributions?
 Feel free to open an issue or create a pull request if you'd like to improve this project or suggest enhancements.

-Let me know once you’ve pasted and committed this.
-I can also help you:

-- Generate a `.pdf` summary report from this
-- Deploy the project to Render/Heroku
-- Write a cover letter/email to submit the project professionally

 ### Just say the word!